illinois-cs241/assignment-docs/finding_filesystems.md

   - "File System, Part 4: Working with directories"
 ---

-## QuizzIz

-For this week's lab attendance grade, please fill out the google form at this link: [https://docs.google.com/forms/d/e/1FAIpQLSc9tDTBZ62p2zcZq6AaYKrq4q1A6zYzWCFzdnJGHYwwvxtWDw/viewform](https://docs.google.com/forms/d/e/1FAIpQLSc9tDTBZ62p2zcZq6AaYKrq4q1A6zYzWCFzdnJGHYwwvxtWDw/viewform)

-## Overview
+## Introduction / Backstory

-Your friendly neighborhood 241 course staff asked themselves, _"What's the best way to learn filesystems?"_ Write one!
+So you've been doing well at Macrohard.
+Your turbo malloc really impressed your boss and you also went on to work on the infamous password cracker and parmake programs.
+However, your bosses have been looking for a way to store data in a proprietary format so that they can easily share chunks of data without having to first compress it.
+They have the following requirements:

++ The data must be stored in a single file so that it's easy to share - however, to keep the file within the company the format must be proprietary
++ Current tools like `cp`, `ls`, `touch`, etc must work with this data format for easy usage

+Sounds tough.
+That second requirement really throws a spin on things.
+It's such an arbitrary requirement.
+Almost as if it was just thrown in as a TA's lazy writing to motivate an MP or something.
+Lame!

+Of course, as a student of CS241, you know exactly what they're asking for - a loopback filesystem!
+After doing some research, you decide that a good filesystem to base your implementation off of is minixfs.
+Your friendly coworkers have already made some progress on this project and created a filesystem wrapper, fakefs, That can load a mininxfs image.
+It's now your job to implement a few filesystem operation for minix.

-In this lab, you will be implementing several callbacks to file system operations, namely, `chmod`, `chown`, `read`, and `write`.
+In this MP, you will be implementing several callbacks to file system operations, namely, `chmod`, `chown`, `read`, and `write`.
 To do this you will be exploring how metadata is stored in the inode and how data is stored in the data blocks.
+You will also be exploring the idea of virtual filesystems and how they can be used to present metadata about a system.

 ## minixfs

-ext2 is good filesystem, but to keep things simple, we will be using a modified version of its predecessor (the [MINIX filesystem](https://en.wikipedia.org/wiki/MINIX_file_system)) in this lab.
+ext2 is good filesystem, but to keep things simple, we will be using a modified version of its predecessor (the [MINIX filesystem](https://en.wikipedia.org/wiki/MINIX_file_system)) in this MP.

 ### Superblock